cmohge1/lrbs-digital-scholarly-editing/day_2_plan.md

 ### Seminar 5 (Senate House Library): Using TEI for documentary editions: letters and journals

-Here is a sample TEI template for a letter in our manuscript collection (The Stirling Collection, Senate House Library):
+Here is a sample TEI template for a George Bernard Shaw letter in our manuscript collection (The Stirling Collection, Senate House Library):

 ```
 <?xml version="1.0" encoding="UTF-8"?>